aglee/AdventOfCode2020-app/AdventOfCode2020-app/Day20/Day20_Discussion.md

 ## Finding the sea monsters

-Wondering if brute force search will be fast enough.
+First step is to remove the edges of the tiles and construct the image.
+(UPDATE: I have this working, I think.)
+Then search the image for sea monsters, orienting the image as necessary for a non-zero number of sea monsters to be found.
+I'm going to assume brute force search will be fast enough.

+I'm thinking I'll flip-and-rotate the image, but could also flip-and-rotate the sea monster pattern.